 What is handwriting?
 An ancient art or modern day tool?
 A universal skill or something personal?
 Is it something to be taken for granted or a skill many struggle to master?

 Handwriting may be some or all of these things.
 For some it is purely an art form, and the neatness and accuracy of the presentation is the main focus.
-For others, it needs to be a functional tool which allows them to put ideas on to paper, effortlessly and fast.
+For others, it needs to be a functional tool that allows them to put ideas on to paper, effortlessly and fast.
 Here, the look of the script is less important than the fluency of the script.
 For all of us, there are times when we need handwriting for one purpose and times for others.

 Our handwriting is very personal, a part of our self-image and an expression of our personality, just as the way we dress and present ourselves is.
 We all have a view on how our handwriting appears to others and would sometimes like that image to be different!